luxedo/esb/README.md

 - **But, why python 3.11?
 What about my Debian friends?**

-  > Because the developer wanted to some of the newest features
+  > Because the developer wanted to some of the newest features.

 - **You could steal my session cookies right?**

   > Yes, but I won't.
 Remember to read this code.
 Also, watch out for malicious dependencies.

+- **I'd like to store the datababse and cache data**

+  > Please don't store it publicly because it goes against [AoC's Code of Conduct](https://adventofcode.com/2023/about).
+  > If you want to do it in private repos, just remove the `.cache` dir from `.gitignore`.

 ## Rules of Automation

 ElfScript Brigade does follow the [automation guidelines](https://www.reddit.com/r/adventofcode/wiki/faqs/automation) on the [/r/adventofcode](https://www.reddit.com/r/adventofcode) community wiki
 Specifically:

-Once inputs are downloaded, they are cached locally in the `data` directory.
+Once inputs are downloaded, they are cached locally in the `.cache` directory.
-If you suspect your input is corrupted, you can manually request a fresh copy using `esb fetch ... --force` The User-Agent header for the HTTP requests is set to me since I maintain this tool :)
+If you suspect your input is corrupted, you can manually request a fresh copy using `esb fetch ... --force` The User-Agent header for the HTTP requests is set to me [@luxedo](https://github.com/luxedo) since I maintain this tool :)

 ## License